Murturtle/MeshLinkBeta/README.md

 You may receive a log in the console like this:
 `[INFO] New MeshLink update ready https://github.com/Murturtle/MeshLinkBeta`

-run `git pull origin main` to pull the latest version without overriding config Make sure to increment the `rev` setting in `config.yml` or you will keep getting notified that there is an update!
+run `git pull https://github.com/Murturtle/MeshLinkBeta main` to pull the latest version without overriding config Make sure to increment the `rev` setting in `config.yml` or you will keep getting notified that there is an update!

 ## Suggestions/Feature Requests